A Luau experience by Mauna Kea Beach Hotel. Back to all Big Island tours.

 Pick-up available?
 No

-Cancellations: Customers will receive a full refund less Fareharbor fees for notice of cancellation 24 hours prior to scheduled seating.
+Cancellations: Customers will receive a full refund less booking fees for notice of cancellation 24 hours prior to scheduled seating.

 Read more: about luau in our Big Island luau guide.

-The evening follows the traditional structure: an imu ceremony (the underground oven reveal), a Hawaiian buffet, and a performance covering the history of Polynesian migration through dance and music.
+The evening follows the traditional structure: a welcome mai tai on arrival, the imu ceremony, a Hawaiian buffet, and a performance covering Polynesian migration through hula and music.
+The imu ceremony is the most photographable pre-show moment.
+Staff lift hot rocks out of the underground oven by hand and the kalua pig comes up wrapped in ti leaves.
+The buffet that follows includes ahi poke, kalua pig, lomi lomi salmon, island sweet bread, poi, fresh pineapple and papaya, and a rotating set of additional plates.
 Of the Big Island luaus we’ve attended, the food here is the strongest.
 The ahi poke and the kalua pig both hold up against the volume of a large buffet, which isn’t always the case.